databrary/design/notifications.md

 > `USER` requested [authorization](/profile/edit?page=apply) from `PARTY`.

-> You have requested authorization from `PARTY`. ...
+> `USER` requested authorization from `PARTY`.
 To review the status of this request, go to: /profile/edit?page=apply

 ### AuthorizeGranted